Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Introduction

 \begin{itemize}

 \item \textbf{Workload Standardization:} Inconsistent disk image configurations and creation processes can lead to variable results.
-We standardize disk image creation by adopting a unified Packer-based workflow for x86, ARM, and RISC-V that uses the same modern Ubuntu LTS release and identical configuration parameters.
-This standardization enables us to provide 12 new disk images, 6 new kernels, and over 200 widely used benchmarks across three ISAs.
+We standardize disk image creation by adopting a unified Packer-based workflow for x86, ARM, and RISC-V that uses the same modern Ubuntu LTS release and identical configuration parameters, abstracting hundreds of low-level, ISA-specific construction steps into declarative scripts.
+This standardization enables us to provide 12 new disk images, 6 new kernels, and over 200 widely-used benchmarks across three ISAs.
 We also validate these resources so that researchers can directly plug them into their experiments.

 \item \textbf{Decoupled Guest-Host Communication:} We refactored gem5's exit event system from a generator-based implementation to a class-based one and introduced hypercalls to decouple exit handling from workloads.
 This change allows researchers to create reusable and flexible exit handlers.